shaheryar9094/MicroCT_Data_Descriptor/README.md

 ## Data availability

 All data described in the manuscript are publicly available on the [Digital Porous Media Portal](https://digitalporousmedia.org).
-Dataset DOI: *insert resolved DOI once the deposit is live*.
+Dataset DOI: *DOI available once the deposit is live*.

 ## Citation